 Not all units are rebuildable.
 These are no longer available new.
 This has been rebuilt and tested in our shop and is in good working condition.
-When you put it on your particular diesel it most likely will need to be adjusted.
+One of the best we have seen.
+You can tell by the color it is low time.
+When you put it on your particular diesel, it most likely will need to be adjusted.
 Two instructional videos are included.
 One to show you how to install it and adjust the linkage rod.
 You will also receive a free on-demand video showing you how to test a VCV for proper operation.
-There could be a number of other vacuum related issues that can cause hard or soft shifts.
+There could be a number of other vacuum-related issues that can cause hard or soft shifts.
 Troubleshooting diesel automatic shifting problems is thoroughly covered in my manual on 617 Transmission Tuning.
 You will also need a vacuum gauge and fittings.
-Do not mess with this unit until you understand how to properly adjust it.
+Do not mess with this unit until you understand how to adjust it properly.
 See related products for the manual and my VCV test kit.

-If you need instructions on further tuning and vacuum output adjustments, you will need Kent's VCV adjusting kit that includes the needed vacuum guage as well as complete tuning manual on diesel automatics.
-This 120+ page manual will cover other shift related topics as well.
-You will also need to make sure your diesel has a strong and leak free vacuum system for this valve to work properly.
+If you need instructions on further tuning and vacuum output adjustments, you will need Kent's VCV adjusting kit that includes the needed vacuum gauge as well as a complete tuning manual on diesel automatics.
+This 120+ page manual will cover other shift-related topics as well.
+You will also need to make sure your diesel has a strong and leak-free vacuum system for this valve to work properly.
 Check out Kent's Vacuum Source Troubleshooting manual.
 Please refer to related products for additional help.

 IMPORTANT: PLEASE READ.
-Many are confused on how to test a VCV valve.
+Many are confused about how to test a VCV valve.
 This comes from not fully understanding the purpose of the valve or how it works.
-Unlike most vacuum related components ( such as an EGR valve it is not supposed to "hold vacuum."
+Unlike most vacuum-related components ( such as an EGR valve it is not supposed to "hold vacuum."
 Rather it is specifically designed to leak vacuum at a controlled rate.
 It is really a leak down or "bleed off" valve to reduce vacuum to the transmission during shifting.

 It is also important to take into account that there are adjustments that may need to be made to the transmission in order to get the vacuum valve working properly in the system.
 In many cases, you will not just be able to install this on your car and expect it to work at peak performance unless you test your vacuum system and vacuum modulator to make certain those are working properly as well.